doshik/JIC-2325-TA_Application_Website/README.md

 * Make sure the server is running!
 You should see `Server is running on port: PORT` with the port you set in the terminal where you ran `npm start`.
 Also, make sure your ports match in both your frontend and backend `.env` files.
 * Make sure that your MongoDB server is configured correctly and you are entering the `mongoURI` correctly.
 * If all your courses and applications seem to have disappeared, even though they are in the database, your JWT token may have expired.
 Just log back in, and this should be resolved.
 * If you cannot access [apply2ta.cc.gatech.edu](apply2ta.cc.gatech.edu), make sure you are either on a campus network or the campus VPN.
-If you are connected to eduroam, you may still need to use the campus VPN.
+If you are connected to eduroam and are having issues, you may still need to use the campus VPN.
 You can read more about the campus VPN [here](https://gatech.service-now.com/home?id=kb_article_view&sysparm_article=KB0026837).
 * Similarly, you may need the VPN client in order to access the site's Plesk Control Panel.
-If you see `SyntaxError: Unexpected token '<', "<!DOCTYPE "... is not valid JSON` when trying to open the control panel, this is your issue.
+If you see `SyntaxError: Unexpected token '<', "<!DOCTYPE "... is not valid JSON` when trying to open the control panel, this is your problem.
 Log in to [vpn.gatech.edu](https://vpn.gatech.edu/) and download the VPN client for your OS.
 For a step-by-step guide, you can follow these articles for [Windows](https://gatech.service-now.com/home?id=kb_article_view&sysparm_article=KB0026742), [macOS](https://gatech.service-now.com/home?id=kb_article_view&sysparm_article=KB0026743), [Ubuntu](https://gatech.service-now.com/home?id=kb_article_view&sysparm_article=KB0028027), and [Chrome OS](https://gatech.service-now.com/home?id=kb_article_view&sysparm_article=KB0026749).
 * Check the console output for any error messages.